rwynn/monstache-showcase/README.md

 file named `export.json` from the root of monstache-showcase to get a head start.

 To import you will want to go to `Management` -> `Saved Objects` and then click `Import` and upload `export.json`.

+You will also want to go under `Management` -> `Advanced Settings` in Kibana and set `Timezone for date formatting` to `UTC` to display dates correctly.

 When you are finished analyzing in Kibana you can run `./stop-showcase.sh` to bring down the containers.